svikashk/incremental-development/README.md

 > group project

 Your group will have 2 weeks to reverse-engineer as much of hackyourfuture.be as possible.
 You're on your own!
+If your team has some different ideas for layout or design, go for it.
+The HYF site is just a starting point.

 Starting with an empty repository your group will need to define a backlog with priorities, create a project board full of tasks, and get coding!

 Pay special attention to: